EthanMerrill/100-Days-of-Code/journal.md

 # Dec 20

 I hit a wall on the calculator.
 I ended the day without having any idea on how to update the display and operations.
 However I do have half the tests passing and a working Key generator function, so it looks something like a calculator at least.

+# Dec 21

+Ran into an issue with passing React-hooks, and the FCC tests.
+Somehow I fixed it, still not sure how.
+Someone on the FCC Discord helped me.

+# Dec 22

+Added React-router.
+This tool is far easier than I remember it being.